Rangi42/polishedcrystal/README.md

 * New default player names
 * Graveler, Kadabra, Machoke, and Haunter evolve by level-up instead of trading
 * Poliwhirl, Slowpoke, Onix, Seadra, Scyther, and Porygon evolve by held item instead of trading
+* Enemy AI doesn't fail an extra 25% of the time with sleep-inducing moves

 ## To do: